actionphysics/spreadsheets/README.md

 Orbit_RK4_Formulas.csv
 ======================
 This file was produced from LibreOffice Calc (version 24.2.5.2).
-It should be compatible with MS Excel (not tested).
+It should be compatible with MS Excel (not tested) and Google Sheets.

 The single-tab spreadsheet implements a fourth order Runge-Kutta integration of the coupled radial and angular equations for the Earth's orbit around the Sun, solving for r(t) and \theta(t).